kotaooka/CpkTools-WebUI/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Third-Party Libraries & Licenses
+## Third Party Libraries & Licenses

 This project makes use of several open source libraries.
 Please note the following copyright information: